250,000 people have tried vegan with Veganuary this year, making the current campaign the most popular since the charity was launched in 2014.

 Rich Hardy, Head of Campaigns at Veganuary, said:

 With a quarter of a million participants this year, Veganuary is finishing on an all-time high.
-We’ve given Brexit a run for its money this month, with our headline-hitting campaign featuring almost daily across national and international media channels.
+Our headline-hitting campaigns have been featuring almost daily across national and international media channels.
 I think Veganuary has reached critical mass now – vegan living is growing, it’s here to stay, it’s part of the national conversation, and it has credibility.
 That’s great news for people, animals, and the planet.

 Veganuary’s not just for January!
 Click here to sign up for the Veganuary 31 day pledge today!